yijunx/python-software-architect/all_about_async/readme.md

     * finally
         * coroutine, without become a task, cannot be executed
         * must use await to get the return values

+* what does `await` really do?
+    * there are some issues with above discussion
+        * when you await coroutune, await did not create task
+        * rather, it adds coroutine into the task!, the control did not get passed back to the control loop
+    * code
+        ```
+        async def main():
+            # just await
+            # await asyncio.sleep(0.1)

+            # using create task
+            await asyncio.create_task(
+                asyncio.sleep(0.1)
+            )
+        ```
+    * analysis: in the above code
+        * if we just await
+            * one task!, but it has 2 coroutine
+            * bytecode:

+                ```
+                ...
+                GET_AWAITABLE
+                LOAD_CONST
+                YIELD_FROM
+                ...
+                ```

+            * GET_AWAITABLE
+                * _PyCoro_GetAwaitableIter: this helper function returns an awaitable for 'o'. if o is coroutine obj, returns o, other wise tp_as_async
+                * GET_AWAITABLE put whatever returned to the top of the stack!
+            * YIELD_FROM
+                * for whatever we await, it is either a coroutine obj or it is a generator. it uses _PyGen_Send (uses the send in the generator)
+                * and the core control part is here also. no matter it is task, coroutine or future, when it is finished, `retval` will be null. .
+Anything return in async def, is same as StopIteration puts the return value in the exception. and put the value on the top of the stack.
+The continue (continue the next byte code, in the infinite loop of EvalFrameDefault).
+                * if retval is not null, which means it is not finished yet. it will set the position of instruction back. `f->f_lasti -= SIZEOF(_Py_CODEUNIT)`.  then it saved the current status of this function. which means, the next time when you run this function, it will continue from here. finally `goto existing`. it did not finish executing the function, but it return some value, the retval, the value yielded.
+                * so this is how await stop half way inside a function, return something.
+            * source code of await
+                * coroutine is generator!
+                * Task inherets from future, future has the `__await__`, which allows you to `await xxxxxx()`. this await, when it is not done, it yields. it done, it returns.
+            * now task, how does it async, and wait each other?
+                * in the init of the task, there is a `self._loop.call_soon(...)`
+                * this `call_soon`, remember that the minimal object even loop can control is task, there will be always one task being executed.
+                * in the just await example, the top task is `main`.
+                * task will "tag" other tasks, says, when you finish, wake me up!. then this task disppears from even loop. (wake me up is a callback put at other tasks this task depends on.)
+                * the depending task, upon finishing will call `__schedule_callbacks`. it adds all the callbacks of him, to loop.call_soon. it did not call the callback, but ask the even loop to schedule!, this is make it "even" for all tasks and even loop also has the context of them all.

+        * using create task
+            * two tasks!